CosmWasm/cw-plus/packages/cw3/README.md

 but can be triggered to provide some better UI.

 ### Queries

+`Threshold{}` - This returns information on the rules needed to declare a contract a success.
+What percentage of the votes and how they are tallied.

 `Proposal{proposal_id}` - Returns the information set when creating the contract, along with the current status.